-Introduction; Foreword by the author; Science and Culture 1.
-On whose side is history 2.
-Science is not neutral 3.
-Art between Wars 4.
+0. Introduction Science and Culture 1.
+On whose side is history?
+2. Science is not neutral 3.
+Art between the Wars 4.
 Art looks to science 5.
 Science's failure and success Science and Society 6.
 The emptiness of Fascism 7.
 Is Communism science?
 8. Science and politics 9.
 Living in a scientific world 10.
 Believing in science